je-cg/Chat-app/README.md

 For the back end there is an express.js server working together  with a socket.io and a mongoDB database managed using mongoose module.

 session management was done using exprss-sessions.

+##The Front end files:

+-Views are directly on the public folder and “index.html” is the landing page.

+-Scripts are found on public/javascripts  and “main-app.js” contains the functionality of the application.

+##The Back end files:

+-The “app.js” file creates the express server and contains the middleware.

+-The main back end logic is located on the routes folder.

+     *routes/index.js  handles the http request.

+     *routes/sockets.js handles the websocket communication.

+-The data schemas for the database are located on the models folder